AsesinoBlade/numidium-mods/DynamicMusic/readme.txt

-IsPlayerSubmerged - Boolean, true if player is swimming or underwater BlackRestMenu - Boolean, true if game is on DaggerfallRestWindow and player did not select Loiter ChangeVolume - Boolean, true if paramater is between 0 and 100, sets volume to that value
+IsPlayerSubmerged - Boolean, true if player is swimming or underwater BlackRestMenu - Boolean, true if game is on DaggerfallRestWindow and player did not select Loiter ChangeVolume - Boolean, true if paramater is between 0 and 100, sets volume to that value HasMusicians - Boolean, true if player is inside a tavern and musician billboards exist in that building

 3c.
 Value Lookup
 -------------------------